-I’d known about L.A.-based jewelry designer extraordinaire, Jean Dousset, in the abstract for a while but I was excited to rediscover him earlier this spring when it was announced that he was the designer of Maria Menounos’ custom engagement ring (remember when she was proposed to live on he Howard Stern show?)
-Dousset, the great-great grandson of legendary jeweler Louis Cartier, has also designed custom engagement rings for Amy Adams and Eva Longoria.
-So I thought he would be the perfect interview for a post on what you need to know about custom-designing an engagement ring.
+We have known about L.A.-based jewelry designer extraordinaire, Jean Dousset, in the abstract for a while but we were excited to rediscover him earlier this spring when it was announced that he was the designer of Maria Menounos’ custom engagement ring (remember when she was proposed to live on the Howard Stern show?)
+Dousset, the great-great-grandson of legendary jeweler Louis Cartier, has also designed custom engagement rings for Amy Adams and Eva Longoria.
+So we thought he would be the perfect interview for a post on what you need to know about custom-designing an engagement ring.
 Not surprisingly, Dousset, best known for his collection of Seamless Halo engagement rings, had lots of advice and opinions to share.

-Since it seemed apropos, and secretly hoping I’d get the inside scoop on an upcoming celebrity engagement ring, I asked Dousset to tell me about some unique custom engagement ring designs he’d worked on recently.
+Since we were secretly hoping we’d get the inside scoop on an upcoming celebrity engagement ring, we asked Dousset to tell us about some unique custom engagement ring designs he’d worked on recently.
 No celebrity scoop for this jewelry editor, but the talented designer did reveal that flowers are becoming a popular inspiration point among his clients.
 “I have recently created a few of our Seamless Halo rings by using different flower petals as the part of the ring’s basket,” he says.
 “I did cherry blossom petals for a couple who had had their first date at the Washington Memorial park under the blooming trees.
 Another engagement ring design had tulip petals, as a nod to Holland, the bride’s native country.
 We also used May’s flower, lily of the valley, as the inspiration for an engagement ring for a client whose most significant month has always been May.”

 01 of 05